RomanLut/hx_espnow_rc/README.md

 (TODO: test)

 # Naming
-Singe telemetry-enabled RC contains both receiver and transmitter on both ends, we will name RC Controller/ GC  a Master, and UAV/vechicle a Slave to avoid confusion.
+Singe telemetry-enabled RC contains both receiver and transmitter on both ends, we will name RC Controller/GC  a Master, and UAV/vechicle a Slave to avoid confusion.

 # Peer mac address